 Have you ever made a collage?
 Collage is an art form in which the artist takes a number of images and/or words and puts them together on a piece of paper, in a frame or on a screen.

 Usually, you cut and paste images and sentences from magazines, but you can also make collages on your computer.
-All you need is a word processing program, PowerPoint, or a website editing program (like WIX).
+All you need is a word processing program, PowerPoint, or a website editing program (like Wix).

 In this activity, you will make a collage about St Patrick’s Day.
 How would you like to celebrate that day?
 Let your collage reflect how you would like to celebrate it.

 Start by searching for images that you can include.
-Try searching Google Images for images related to St Patrick’s Day, Ireland, leprechauns, shamrocks and anything else you feel might help you celebrate!
+Try searching the internet for images related to St Patrick’s Day, Ireland, leprechauns, shamrocks and anything else you feel might help you celebrate.
 When you see an image or read a sentence you like, save it in your computer.
 For images, just put the cursor over the image you are interested in and click with your right mouse button if you are using a PC or double click if you have a MAC.
 Choose ‘Save’ and decide where you want to save the image.
 For words or sentences, just select the text and copy it onto a document in a word processing program.